by Texas Homesteader ~

 And y’all – you can try *Amazon Prime For FREE!

-So it might be a good way to see what all is available through them.
+It might be a good way to see what all is available through Prime.
 And take advantage of that free shipping and streaming music too!

 ~TxH~